AllegroVivo/CMPayrollProcessor/README.md

 The CM Heading Payroll Processor relies on the following libraries and frameworks:
 - `openpyxl` - For reading and writing Excel workbooks.
 - `PySide6` - For creating the graphical user interface (GUI).
+- `pywin32` - For interacting with Microsoft Excel via COM automation.
 - `pyinstaller` - For packaging the application into a standalone executable.

 ## System Requirements: